WHIO (AM): Programming

-Weekdays on WHIO-AM-FM begin with The Miami Valley's Morning News anchored by Larry Hansgen, Brittany Otto, and Jeremy Ratliff.
+Weekdays on WHIO-AM-FM begin with The Miami Valley's Morning News anchored by Larry Hansgen and Brittany Otto.
 In PM drive time, a local talk program is heard, The Evening Edge Todd Hollst.
 The rest of the day features nationally syndicated talk programs: Brian Kilmeade and Friends, The Erick Erickson Show, The Sean Hannity Show, Fox Across America with Jimmy Failla and Coast to Coast AM with George Noory.
 Weekends feature specialty shows on money, health, cars and gardening as well as repeats of weekday programs.
 The station is the Dayton Fox News Radio affiliate, however most of the news featured at the top and bottom of the hour is hosted by local anchors.

 WHIO-AM-FM serve as the flagship stations for University of Dayton Flyers football and basketball.
 WHIO also serves as the Dayton home for Cleveland Browns play-by-play football during the NFL season.